RCastTX/Excel_Bike_Sales_Dashboard/README.md

 ## Creating the Dashboard
 -The last step in this project was to compile all these pivot tables into a clean and organized dashboard.
 I copied and pasted all pivot tables to the dashboard sheet and put them into a 4X4 format leaving a column on the left where I would add my last piece to the dashboard.

 -I entered 4 slicers on the left of the dashboard that could filter all the pivot tables in real-time.
-I the filters of marital status, region, education, and number of cars.
+The filters I used were marital status, region, education, and number of cars.

 ![excel_dashboard](https://github.com/RCastTX/Excel_Bike_Sales_Dashboard/assets/128720212/b3416c3e-959f-42b7-be5f-125714e95d57)